ministryofjustice/cla_frontend/README.md

 1. Once the merge is complete then go to CircleCI to check jobs are progressing on the main branch.
 Note that there is a job called static_uat_deploy_approval - this does not need to be approved unless your change requires this.
 1. CircleCI will stop and wait for manual approval at 'staging_deploy_approval'.
 Proceed with approval (click on the thumb icon) if all  prior jobs have successfully completed.
 1. Once the staging jobs have finished then check that the staging server is running correctly.
 The url will be in the slack message associated with the most recent job in cla-notifications.
-1. if staging is not working then any changes should be rolled back and the feature checked.
+1. If staging is not working then any changes should be rolled back and the feature checked.
 If staging is working correctly then manually approve production_deploy_approval.
 1. Everything should pass and complete.
 If you haven't approved static_uat_deploy_approval then the pipeline will show on hold - this is ok.